*Last Updated – August 8, 2024*

 DISAPPEARANCE:

 According to Paul, Mackenzie last accessed her cellphone on the afternoon of December 24, 2020.
-It has not been used since.
-It was on this day that her parents became alarmed, as the young woman hadn’t shown up for Christmas celebrations and had not been in contact with them.
-Paul and Gina spoke with their two younger daughters, Sadie and Laurenne, to ask if they’d heard from their sister, but they hadn’t had any contact with her.
+It hasn’t been used since.
+It was on this day that her parents became alarmed, as she hadn’t shown up for Christmas celebrations and hadn’t been in contact with them.
+Paul and Gina spoke with their two youngest daughters, Sadie and Laurenne, to ask if they’d heard from their sister, but they hadn’t had any contact with her.
 The same was true when they asked Mackenzie’s circle of friends.

 Paul looked around the area of north Idylwyld Drive, where Mackenzie is reported to have been dropped off after leaving Trent Crescent.
 Unfortunately, he found nothing that would indicate his daughter’s whereabouts.